-Northstowe A planned new town of 9,500 dwellings and a range of employment, shops and community uses, located close to Longstanton and Oakington.
-Development in this area is subject to policies in the Northstowe Area Action Plan.
-Objectively Assessed Needs The National Planning Policy Framework requires that Local Plans should meet the objectively assessed housing, business and other development needs of an area in a positive and flexible way, unless any adverse impacts of doing so would significantly and demonstrably outweigh the benefits.
-This must involve using an evidence base to ensure that the Local Plan meets the full, objectively assessed needs for market and affordable housing in the local housing market area as far as is consistent with the policies set out on the NPPF Outdoor Sport (open space) Facilities such as grass pitches for a range of sports, bowling green's tennis courts, athletics tracks and multi-use games areas plus ancillary facilities such as car park, changing and storage.
-Water can only be included if it is in the form of a formal water sports lake with associated facilities and car park.
+Northstowe A planned new town of 9,500 dwellings and a

+Northstowe range of employment, shops and community

+uses, located close to Longstanton and

+Oakington.
+Development in this area is subject

+to policies in the Northstowe Area Action Plan.

+Objectively Assessed Needs The National Planning Policy Framework

+requires that Local Plans should meet the

+objectively assessed housing, business and

+other development needs of an area in a

+positive and flexible way, unless any adverse

+impacts of doing so would significantly and

+demonstrably outweigh the benefits.
+This must

+involve using an evidence base to ensure that

+the Local Plan meets the full, objectively

+assessed needs for market and affordable

+housing in the local housing market area as far

+as is consistent with the policies set out on the

+NPPF

+Outdoor Sport (open space) Facilities such as grass pitches for a range of

+sports, bowling green's tennis courts, athletics

+tracks and multi-use games areas plus ancillary

+facilities such as car park, changing and

+storage.
+Water can only be included if it is in

+the form of a formal water sports lake with

+associated facilities and car park.

 Photovoltaic Energy Solar energy from photovoltaic cells.

-Pitch (Gypsy and Traveller) 'Pitch' means a pitch on a 'Gypsy and Traveller' site.
-(Source: Planning Policy for Traveller Sites 2012) Planning and Compulsory Purchase Act 2004 Updates elements of the 1990 Town & Country Planning Act.
-The Planning and Compulsory Purchase Act 2004 introduces a statutory system for regional planning, a new system for local planning, reforms to the development control and compulsory purchase and compensation systems and the removal of crown immunity from planning controls.
-Planning condition A condition imposed on a grant of planning permission (in accordance with the Town and Country Planning Act 1990) or a condition included in a Local Development Order or Neighbourhood Development Order.
-(Source: NPPF)
+Pitch (Gypsy and Traveller) 'Pitch' means a pitch on a 'Gypsy and Traveller'

+Then (Syps) and marener, site.

+(Source: Planning Policy for Traveller Sites

+2012)

+Planning and Compulsory Updates elements of the 1990 Town & Country

+Purchase Act 2004 Planning Act.
+The Planning and Compulsory

+1 3.3.3.3.7.3.203 Purchase Act 2004 introduces a statutory

+system for regional planning, a new system for

+local planning, reforms to the development

+control and compulsory purchase and

+compensation systems and the removal of

+crown immunity from planning controls.

+Planning condition A condition imposed on a grant of planning

+permission (in accordance with the Town and

+•

+Country Planning Act 1990) or a condition

+included in a Local Development Order or

+Neighbourhood Development Order.
+(Source:

+NPPF)